-- The Glasgow Coma Scale (GCS) is a tool that caregivers use to measure a person's level of consciousness.
+- The Glasgow Coma Scale (GCS) is a tool that healthcare providers use to measure a person's level of consciousness.
 It is most often used when a person has a traumatic brain injury (TBI).
 A car accident, fall, or being hit on the head with a hard object can cause a TBI.
-A TBI can injure the person's brain badly enough that he is no longer conscious (awake and aware).
-A person is conscious if he can respond to caregivers.
-Caregivers use the GCS after making sure the person's airway, breathing, and circulation (blood flow) are not in danger.
+A TBI can injure the person's brain badly enough that he or she is no longer conscious (awake and aware).
+A person is conscious if he or she can respond to healthcare providers.
+Healthcare providers use the GCS after making sure the person's airway, breathing, and circulation (blood flow) are not in danger.

 What is tested with the Glasgow Coma Scale?